All Episodes

 And also drain their computers and take the data out.

-So uh what they've been doing is knowing these weaknesses but not telling anybody so they don't get fixed.
+So what they've been doing is knowing these weaknesses but not telling anybody so they don't get fixed.

-So what they're in essence making us all vulnerable over this long period of time, knowing about these problems but not fixing them, and not telling anybody to fix them, Microsoft or anybody else.
+So what they're in essence making us all vulnerable over this long period of time, knowing about these problems but not fixing them and not telling anybody to fix them, Microsoft or anybody else.

-And so when we get attacked, what they do is they come around and say we need more money for cybersecurity.
+And so when we get attacked, what they do is they come around and say, we need more money for cybersecurity.

 And I've been calling this a swindle for a number of years because fundamentally they know what the problems are.

-It's a little more technical for my area of expertise to be blunt, but do you think that a lot of this has been created by our own security agencies?
+But do you think that a lot of this has been created by our own security agencies?

 Do they have the ability to put fingerprints of other countries on it?